carranza-pinedo/carranza-pinedo.github.io/README.md

 Email: firstname.lastname@uni-muenster.de

-Address: Philosophische Seminar, Domplatz 23, 48143 Münster
+Address: Philosophisches Seminar, Domplatz 23, 48143 Münster

 ## Biography

 I am a postdoctoral researcher at the University of Münster.

-I completed my Ph.D. at the University of Milan and the Ecole Normale Superieure, under the supervision of Elisa Paganini and Marta Abrusan.
+I completed my Ph.D. at the University of Milan and the École Normale Supérieure, under the supervision of Elisa Paganini and Márta Abrusán.

 You can find my CV here.